 Become a Proofreader with No Experience (A 10-Step Guide)

 Do you want to become a proofreader so you can get paid to work on error patrol?
 Fantastic!
-Although becoming a proofreader takes hard work, you don’t need experience or a degree to make it happen.
+Although becoming a proofreader takes hard work, you don’t need experience or a degree to do it.

 As a trained proofreader, I’m happy to show you the ropes so you can start polishing people’s prose.
 I’ll walk you through everything you need to know, one step at a time. 😊